Dashboard Configuration

 • Click a report name to view it.

-• Open the menu on any row to Edit, View history, Set as dashboard, Pin to sidebar / Unpin from sidebar, or Delete a report.
+• Open the menu on any row to Edit, View history, Publish / Unpublish, Set as dashboard, Pin to sidebar / Unpin from sidebar, or Delete a report.

 • A Pinned badge is shown inline on reports that are pinned to the sidebar.